wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Requests        November 2014

+   triggering client request even if the client is in a different address range.

+   Conversely, a shorter SCOPE PREFIX-LENGTH indicates that more bits than necessary were provided, and the answer is suitable for a broader range of addresses.

-   If a non-zero SCOPE NETMASK was supplied in the request, the SCOPE NETMASK of the response MUST be no longer than the SCOPE NETMASK of the request.
+   If a non-zero SCOPE PREFIX-LENGTH was supplied in the request, the SCOPE PREFIX-LENGTH of the response MUST be no longer than the SCOPE PREFIX-LENGTH of the request.

-   As not all netblocks are the same size, an Authoritative Nameserver may return different values of SCOPE NETMASK for different networks.
+   As not all netblocks are the same size, an Authoritative Nameserver may return different values of SCOPE PREFIX-LENGTH for different networks.

-   In both cases, the value of the SCOPE NETMASK in the reply has strong implications with regard to how the reply will be cached by Intermediate Nameservers, as described in Section 6.3.
+   In both cases, the value of the SCOPE PREFIX-LENGTH in the reply has strong implications with regard to how the reply will be cached by Intermediate Nameservers, as described in Section 6.3.

-   If the edns-client-subnet option in the request is not used at all, a server supporting edns-client-subnet MUST indicate that no bits of the ADDRESS in the request have been used by specifying a SCOPE NETMASK of 0, equivalent to the networks 0.0.0.0/0 or ::/0.
+   If the edns-client-subnet option in the request is not used at all, a server supporting edns-client-subnet MUST indicate that no bits of the ADDRESS in the request have been used by specifying a SCOPE PREFIX-LENGTH of 0, equivalent to the networks 0.0.0.0/0 or ::/0.
    This could happen, for example, because the reply is invariant across the network space.
 The answer is suitable for all clients for the duration of its TTL.

    The specific logic that an Authoritative Nameserver uses to choose an optimized reply is not in the scope of this document.
-Implementers are encouraged, however, to consider carefully their selection of SCOPE NETMASK for the reply in the event that an optimal reply cannot be determined.
+Implementers are encouraged, however, to consider carefully their selection of SCOPE PREFIX-LENGTH for the reply in the event that an optimal reply cannot be determined.

 6.3.
 Handling edns-client-subnet Replies and Caching